foundriesio/docs/source/user-guide/account-management/account-roles.rst

 Factory Account Roles
 =====================

-A role consists of set permission levels for **account management** that a *member* of a FoundriesFactory gets assigned.
+A role consists of permission levels for **account management** you assign to a *member* of your Factory.

  .. csv-table:: Roles and Permission Summary
    :header: "Role", "Edit Members", "Manage Teams", "Subscription/Billing", "Manage PKI", "Create Waves"